 4. Bump up withholding to cover a tax shortfall

 As a Nordstrom employee, if it looks as though you will owe federal income tax for the year, consider increasing your withholding on Form W-4 for the remainder of the year to cover the shortfall.
-Time may be limited for Nordstrom employees to request a Form W-4 change and for their employers from Nordstrom to implement it in time for 2022.
+Time may be limited for Nordstrom employees to request a Form W-4 change and for their employers from Nordstrom to implement it in time.
 The biggest advantage in doing so is that withholding is considered as having been paid evenly throughout the year instead of when the dollars are actually taken from your paycheck.
 This strategy can be implemented by Nordstrom employees to make up for low or missing quarterly estimated tax payments.

 5. Save more for retirement